Background pattern

 Composition of Cabazitaxel Dr. Reddys

-The other components are polysorbate 80 and citric acid in the concentrate, and 96% ethanol and water for injectable preparations in the solvent (see section 2 “Cabazitaxel Dr. Reddys contains ethanol (alcohol)”).
+The other components are polysorbate 80 and citric acid in the concentrate, and ethanol 96% and water for injectable preparations in the solvent (see section 2 "Cabazitaxel Dr. Reddys contains ethanol (alcohol)").

 Cabazitaxel Dr. Reddys is a concentrate and solvent for solution for infusion (sterile concentrate).

-The solvent is a transparent and colorless solution.
+The solvent is a clear, colorless solution.

-A package of Cabazitaxel Dr. Reddys contains:
+A pack of Cabazitaxel Dr. Reddys contains:

 Reddy Pharma Iberia, S.A.